Dighton Probyn: Royal courtier

 He was in later life an ornament of the Victorian age, being Keeper of the Privy Purse, a court sinecure position as well as Secretary to the Prince of Wales and Comptroller of the Household.
 This was an important position as the Prince and Princess were both profligate in spending and Probyn had a hard job to keep them solvent.
-Testimony to his success was the fact that, when the Prince acceded at last in 1901, he was in credit at the bank.
+Testimony to his success was that, when the Prince acceded at last in 1901, he was in credit at the bank.
 Probyn had difficulty hiding the King's extravagance, which the minister Charles Hobhouse refused to defend in the Commons.

 Probyn continued in this role throughout the King's rule and right up to his death.
 He was appointed an Extra Equerry to King Edward VII in 1902.

 Probyn was totally devoted to the Princess, then Queen-Empress, building gardens for her at Windsor Castle and Sandringham House.
 The Queen returned the devotion, carrying round a knife with her to cut open his collar when he occasionally had seizures.

 In 1915 Probyn gave an engraved wristwatch to Captain Frank Beck, the officer who led the Sandringham Volunteers in the First World War.
 After he was killed during the Gallipoli Campaign, it was bought from a Turkish officer after the war and returned to Beck's family in 1922.

 Probyn had an impressive appearance in old age with a very long white beard reaching down to his navel which concealed his VC on ceremonial occasions.

 Death

 Probyn died on 20 June 1924.
-He was buried in Kensal Green Cemetery in the Royal Borough of Kensington and Chelsea.